Chai-X-Compute/KrushiMitra_v1/README.md

 - `pip` (Python package manager)
 - A Firebase project.
 - An OpenWeatherMap API key.
-- An AWS account with an S3 bucket (Optional, for image storage).
+- An AWS account with an S3 bucket.

 ## 🚀 Installation & Setup